matthinz/worky-mcworkflowface/README.md

 | `type`       | `String` | `"signal"`  |
 | `signalName` | `String` |             |
 | `input`      | `String` |             |

-## Decisions

-The `availableDecisions` argument passed to your decider provides a series of functions for creating the structures used to describe decisions.
-See [`src/decisions`](./src/decisions) for available functions.

 ## Logging